anketmarket/tend-legal/privacy.md

 # Privacy Policy for Tend

-_Last updated: [DATE — e.g. 26 June 2026]_
+_Last updated: [DATE 26 June 2026]_

-Tend ("the app", "we", "us") is a micro-meditation app published by **[DEVELOPER LEGAL NAME]**.
+Tend ("the app", "we", "us") is a micro-meditation app published by **pudico**.
 This policy explains what information the app handles and how.
 Tend is private by design: **no accounts, no ads, and no third-party tracking.**

 ## Information stored on your device
 Tend stores the following **only on your device** — never on our servers: